almlab/info/lab-info/README.md

 Information related to logistics-y things in the Alm lab.

 # Directories
-- equipment: info about the lab equipment we have
-- protocols: experimental protocols and SOPs
-- wet-lad-info: information related to working in the wet lab, e.g. safety, best practices, cleaning, etc
+- wet-lab-info: information related to working in the wet lab, e.g. protocols, equipment, safety, best practices, cleaning, etc
+- website: info about the Alm lab website

 # Files
-- members.txt: current and former members, including links to their github accounts
+- members.md: current and former members, including links to their github accounts